lbl1985/booknotes/README.md

-# Book Notes - Kindle to Obsidian Converter
+# 📚 Book Notes - Kindle to Obsidian Converter

-A simple web-based UI for converting Kindle highlights to Obsidian-formatted notes with proper blockquotes and callouts.
+An interactive web application that converts Kindle highlights from markdown format to Obsidian-formatted notes with blockquotes and callouts.

 ## Features